hyperledger/iroha/iroha/docs/guides/develop-iroha-module.md

 ...
 ```

-And let's represent what's going on as an algorithm, so to register a new Bridge we will:
+And see what it does to register a new Bridge:

 1. Check that Bridge's Owner's Account exists and terminate execution if not.
 1. Add new Domain.